clazarom/doordash_lite_project/README.md

 To setup the environment, close/download the GitHub repo.
 Then, on Android Studio, navigate to import the project:
 File > Open > (navigate to)../android_app

+To build a signed RELEASE version of the application, the files 'keystore_ddlit.jks'--the keystore-- and  'keystore.properties'--passwords and aliases to access the keystore-- need to be download and pasted into the repo independently.

 *NOTE: Some locally built files may be modified and already marked by git as modified, since the .gitignore file is not finished

 ## Run the app